 - Palpation around the area to feel if a small mass is present.

-- Advanced imaging studies (X-ray, Ultrasound or MRI) may be ordered if a mass is suspected or if initial treatment does improve symptoms.
+- Advance imaging studies (X-ray, Ultrasound or MRI) if there is any suspicion of a mass or initial treatment does improve symptoms.

 Treatment for Tarsal Tunnel Syndrome (Nerve Damage):

-Should be undertaken as soon as possible, to prevent further injury and permanent nerve damage.
+Should be immediate, to prevent further injury and permanent nerve damage.
 The symptoms of TTS may mimic other more commonly encountered foot conditions.
 Therefore it is important to have a proper evaluation by a podiatrist to make the correct diagnosis and get the appropriate treatment.

 - Rest/ Ice/ Nonsteroidal anti-inflammatory drugs – such as ibuprofen, to help reduce pain, inflammation and aid healing.